 My work spans field research, advising in situ conservation efforts, mentorship of students undertaking field projects, interactions with policy-makers and wildlife managers, and public outreach and conservation advocacy usually in the form of blogs, web and magazine articles.
 I am affiliated with The Safina Center in New York, the Department of Zoology and Entomology at the University of the Free State in South Africa, and with the Southern Tanzania Elephant Program.

 With a grassroots female network called 500 Women Scientists, I am involved in helping boost women scientists' visibility and participation across society as one of the creators of Request a Woman Scientist, a global directory of women in STEMM fields who wish to engage with members of the public, the media and government agencies.
-I help coordinate and manage this database day-to-day.
 Research-wise, I recently developed a community science and photography project focused on winter coat molt in the mountain goat in relation to thermal change.

 Previously, I was a 2016-2017 AAAS Science & Technology Policy Fellow, a Junior Research Fellow in Evolutionary Anthropology at Durham University, and a postdoc and lecturer in Ecology and Evolutionary Biology at Princeton University.
 I have consulted for a range of NGOs including the Wildlife Conservation Society (Tanzania, U.S., Canada), WildAid, the Environmental Investigation Agency, the Tanzania Forest Conservation Group, the Animal Behaviour Research Unit in Mikumi National Park, and Wind East Africa, Ltd.